vytasrgl/ChatScript/wiki/ChatScript-Json.md

 You can also ask CS to show those out visually using `^jsontree`.

-Note that the facts created are all transient and disappear at the end of the volley unless you have forced them to stay.
+Note that the facts created are all transient and disappear at the end of the volley unless you have forced them to stay via `permanent`.
 Forcing them to stay is generally a bad idea because it will congest your user topic data file, slowing it down or exceeding its capacity, and because those facts may then collide with new facts created by a new `^jsonopen` on a new volley.
 The array and object ids are cleared at each volley, so you will be reusing the same names on new unrelated facts.